The Seventies: The Personal, the Political and the Making of Modern Australia

 By Michelle Arrow | NewSouth | $34.99 | 304 pages

-With many Australians still able to recall the 1970s as a time when political reform changed the course of their lives, Michelle Arrow, born in the late 1960s, shows some courage in tackling its history.
-As she explains in The Seventies, she was alerted to how personal relationships emerged onto Australia’s political landscape during the decade when she began reading the submissions to the royal commission on human relationships set up during Gough Whitlam’s prime ministership, which published its report under Malcolm Fraser in 1977.
-Like many inquiries it reported to an indifferent political environment and was largely forgotten, despite its ground-breaking research.
+With many Australians still able to recall the 1970s as a time when political reform changed their lives, Michelle Arrow, born in the late 1960s, shows some courage in tackling its history.
+As she explains in The Seventies, she was alerted to how personal relationships emerged onto Australia’s political landscape during that decade when she began reading the submissions to the royal commission on human relationships set up during Gough Whitlam’s prime ministership, which published its report under Malcolm Fraser in 1977.
+Like many inquiries, and despite its ground-breaking research, it reported in an indifferent political environment and was largely forgotten.
 Arrow is the first researcher, she tells us, to retrieve the many individual submissions to the commission.

 She believes that the decade’s economic and political crises have dominated public memory, and wants to redress the balance by focusing on its significant social reforms.
-In fact, the nostalgia for the Whitlam years among older Labor voters can smother memories of its failure to deal competently with the economic crises it confronted.
 Many people, particularly women, remember their sudden access to higher education, fault-free divorce and, in some cases, professional opportunities they had only dreamed of.
 Whitlam’s government can’t claim credit for the contraceptive pill, of course, but its steps towards equal pay, parental leave, increased access to abortion and greater support for single parents made enormous differences to the most intimate aspects of individual lives.
 Few Australians were untouched.

 Arrow makes clear this is not a comprehensive history of the decade.
 She gives women most of her attention, and the emergence of women as a distinct political constituency forms her major narrative.
 Her dispassionate view of recent historical material is admirable: though her own feminism is obvious, she restrains her enthusiasm for feminist achievements, writing a history of feminist social reform rather than a feminist history.